LairdCP/BLE_Gateway_Firmware/docs/readme_aws.md

 ### BL5340

-The firmware can be built to work with the mcuboot bootloader.
+The firmware must be built to work with the mcuboot bootloader.

 Issue these commands **from the ble_gateway_firmware directory**.

 > **WARNING:** If using windows, checkout code to a path of 12 characters or less to avoid build issues related to path length limits.

-Build with mcuboot:

 ```
 # Linux and macOS